-1) Mount Faber
+1. Mount Faber

-2) Tanjong Beach, Sentosa
+2. Tanjong Beach, Sentosa

-3) Hort Park
+3. Hort Park

-Part of the 9 km Southern Ridges spanning green spaces from West Coast Park to Mount Faber in Singapore, off Alexandra, Hort Park is the latest hot spot for a nature walk amidst uniquely interesting garden landscapes.
+Part of the 9 km Southern Ridges spanning green spaces from West Coast Park to Mount Faber in Singapore, off Alexandra, Hort Park is the hot spot for a nature walk amidst uniquely interesting garden landscapes.

-4) Henderson Waves
+4. Henderson Waves

-Singapore’s highest pedestrian bridge, also part of the Southern Ridges, is built to connect the two hills of Mount Faber and Telok Blangah Hill and has a wave like form made up of seven adjoining curved steel structures.
+Singapore’s highest pedestrian bridge, also part of the Southern Ridges, is built to connect the two hills of Mount Faber and Telok Blangah Hill and has a wave-like form made up of seven adjoining curved steel structures.
 It has become a popular spot for photographers with a keen eye for unique details.

-5) Fort Canning Park
+5. Fort Canning Park

 With its proximity to the city area, Fort Canning’s a place buzzing full of old rich war memorial nostalgia.
-It has currently morphed into a popular venue for dynamic outdoor concerts and the arts such as sculpture exhibitions, plays, opera and open-air ballet.
+It has currently transformed into a popular venue for dynamic outdoor concerts and the arts such as sculpture exhibitions, plays, opera and open-air ballet.

-Being the solemnization venue for many wedding couples, feel the atmosphere of marital bliss on the hilltop.
+Being the solemnisation venue for many wedding couples, feel the atmosphere of marital bliss on the hilltop.
 You can also opt to hold functions at the town club, The Legends.
 Look out for the Spice Garden as well, a replica of the original 19-hectare tract Raffles established in 1822 as the first experimental and botanical garden in Singapore.

-6) Marina Barrage
+6. Marina Barrage

-Marine Barrage, Singapore’s 15th reservoir and first in the heart of the city makes a stunning backdrop against the city skyline.
+Marina Barrage, Singapore’s 15th reservoir and first in the heart of the city makes a stunning backdrop against the city skyline.
 Together with 2 other new reservoirs, this will increase Singapore’s catchment area to two-thirds of Singapore’s land area.

 It has become one of Singapore’s latest photography spots for dating couples and families.
 Take a ride atop the Singapore Flyer for a wheeling good time!

-7) Keppel Bay
+7. Keppel Bay

-A recreation enclave near the city and Sentosa, boosting an urban waterfront, Keppel Bay is the ideal spot for or premier waterfront activities such as yachting and perfect for an idyllic day sipping your coffee or cocktails by the sea.
+A recreation enclave near the city and Sentosa, boosting an urban waterfront, Keppel Bay is the ideal spot for premier waterfront activities such as yachting and perfect for an idyllic day sipping your coffee or cocktails by the sea.

 Fullerton perfectly captures the gorgeous Singapore skyscraper skyline, with the symphony of the iconic “durian”, Esplanade and the historically rich colonial Fullerton Hotel merging seamlessly in one of Singapore’s most stunning views at night.
 The pulsating vibrancy of this place in the smack of the city cannot be denied.

-To take the experience one step further, consider going to the nearby Boat Quay or Clarke Quay for late night drinks amidst the crowded night scene with all its city lights by the riverside.
+To take the experience one step further, consider going to the nearby Boat Quay or Clarke Quay for late-night drinks amidst the crowded night scene with all its city lights by the riverside.
 New Asia Bar at Swissotel Stamford also offers a gorgeous bird’s eye view of the City Hall area from above.

-9) MacRitchie Reservoir
+9. MacRitchie Reservoir

 A popular spot for exercise enthusiasts who want to appreciate mother nature, it serves as a gateway to the Bukit Timah nature reserves.
 It’s one of the best places to visit in Singapore for walks along the water edge and ideal for family outings away from all the hustle and bustle of the city.

-10) Jurong Bird Park
+10. Jurong Bird Park